sawby08/lovetale/README.md

 ### Linux (Debian-based Distros)

 1. Open up a terminal and install LÖVE: `sudo apt install love`
-2. Go to the engines directory and run `love ./`
+2. Go to the engine's directory and run `love ./`

 ### Linux (Arch-based Distros)

 1. Open up a terminal and install LÖVE: `pacman -S love`
-2. Go to the engines directory and run `love ./`
+2. Go to the engine's directory and run `love ./`